propalparolnapervom/NETWORK/Overall.md

 > NOTE: It's not responsible for reliable transmition (if later packet comes before earlier packets, for example) (`TCP` from `Layer 4` is in charge of that).
 > This is "best effort delivery": it tries its best to make a packet delivery, but if something is happening during delivery - nothing will be done to fix it.

+## Assigning of IP Addresses

+The following 4 components of fully configured client should be assigned `statically` (manually) or dynamicly (by DHCP server):
+- IP adress
+- subnet mask
+- default gateway (usually, IP of your router)
+- server adresses for DNS or Windows Internet Name Service (WINS) (Converts NetBIOS computer name into an IP address)

 ## IP fragmentation